 Spain Travel Guide You Need At Every Step

-The Celts, Basques, Iberians and Phoenicians have now left Spain but their blood and culture still flows robustly in this country which holds its traditions and roots dear.
+The Celts, Basques, Iberians and Phoenicians have now left Spain but their blood and culture still flow robustly in this country which holds its traditions and roots dear.
 Spain is about Reconquista …the taking back of lost territory and it exhilarates its visitors with breath-taking and spine chilling experiences.

-This is the nation that has jaw dropping dangerous mountain passages like El Chero in Malaga and border spanning zip lines Limite Zero and yet it holds the last cup used by Jesus reverently in San Isidro Basilica in Leon.
+This is the nation that has jaw-dropping dangerous mountain passages like El Chero in Malaga and border spanning zip lines Limite Zero and yet it holds the last cup used by Jesus reverently in San Isidro Basilica in Leon.
 Savour the opportunity of losing yourself in celestial music in the Starmus festival in the Canary Islands…a unique marriage of astronomy and music and eat your meat grilled on the El Diablo active volcano.

 Learn more about these unique experiences and extraordinary sights that Spain offers.
-From the museums and boutiques of Madrid to the football stadiums of Barcelona to the National Parks of Catalania to the Basque countryside of Andulasia… Spain is fascinating to the core.
+From the museums and boutiques of Madrid to the football stadiums of Barcelona to the National Parks of Catalonia to the Basque countryside of Andulasia… Spain is fascinating to the core.

 And what better way to enjoy its charms than to sensitise yourself by knowing more about this gorgeous country.
 When you are done reading this exhaustive guide on the best known and little known sights, cities, towns and attractions of Spain, you will want to book your tickets right away.

 Start exploring Spain here: Fascinating Spain and its tourism.